The diet I follow is based on a few simple principles that I use.

 (for each dose of potatoes - in volume- eat the same amount of non-starchy vegetables)

-Fibre and chlorophyll ( the green pigment found in plants) binds toxins that come out in the bile.
+Fibre and chlorophyll ( the green pigment found in plants) bind toxins that come out in the bile.

-Excretion in the bile is a major route of detox both for biotoxins and chemical toxins.
+Excretion in the bile is a major route of detox both for biotoxins and chemical toxicants.
 If there isn't enough fibre to absorb these toxins, they get reabsorbed into the body and recirculated.

-This is specially important when eating a high-fat meal, which will trigger the release of a lot of bile.
+This is especially important when eating a high-fat meal, which will trigger the release of a lot of bile.

 Fat can also dissolve toxins produced by gut microbes that will be absorbed into the body if there isn't enough fibre present.

-I make sure to eat plenty of non-starchy vegetables when eating a high amount of fat, specially raw leaves
+I make sure to eat plenty of non-starchy vegetables when eating a high amount of fat, especially raw leaves

 I find in my experience that the fibre present in raw vegetables is changed in the cooking and has different properties.

-So I try to eat as much raw vegetables as I can, as this form of fibre seems to absorb toxins better.
+So I try to eat as much quantity of raw vegetables as I can, as this form of fibre seems to absorb toxins better.

 I try to eat raw at least ½ of all the non-starchy vegetables I eat